 During your hospital stay, our lactation consultants are available whenever you have questions or need help with breastfeeding.
 We can also help you with pumping and breastfeeding if your baby is in our NICU.

 To speak to a lactation consultant, please call (801) 479-2684.

 Our lactation specialists are available to help you throughout your breastfeeding experience—even after you transition home.
+Most insurances will provide a limited number of consultation outpatient visits.
 We will be happy to answer your questions, address your concerns and provide tips for success.
 If we are unavailable when you call, leave a message.
 We'll get back to you that day, even during weekends and holidays.

 Postpartum depression support

 If you think you may have postpartum depression, we are here for you with complete behavioral health services.
 Talk to your OBGYN about symptoms and treatment options available in our family of hospitals.